 British-born composer Joby Talbot has an impressively diverse career, having written music in genres from ballet and opera, to classical, pop and film scores.
-Most recently, he scored the animated movie “Sing,” starring the voices of Matthew McConaughey, Reese Witherspoon and Seth MacFarlane.
+He scored the animated movie “Sing,” starring the voices of Matthew McConaughey, Reese Witherspoon and Seth MacFarlane.
 We spoke to him about his thoughts on composing different styles, his time as Classic FM’s composer in residence, and the prospect of writing more opera.

 An interview with composer Joby Talbot

 Jordan Smith: You have composed in a wide variety of musical styles.
 Did you set out with that intention in mind?

 Joby Talbot: I think what I’ve done is take the opportunities that have come my way and run with them.
 I never understood why certain people don’t listen to more than one musical genre.
 Growing up in London in the 1980s, it was amazing how many people would only listen to pop music.
 Many of my friends thought it was eccentric to listen to classical music and to play in an orchestra.
 I never got that, I played classical but was also involved with a rock band for eight years.

 In my opinion, there are two kinds of music: good and bad music.
 I relish the opportunity to write operas and ballets, but also music for movies, guitar and electronica.
 Every project you do, you learn something new.

 JS: Which artists have you found most inspiring to collaborate with?